maxcoyote/eka360/team.markdown

   title: Project Manager
   email: alisa@three6ixty.net
   phone: "(310) 204-3500"
-  bio: No bio yet.
+  bio_text: No bio_text yet.
 - image: "/uploads/Carol.png"
   image_zoom: "/uploads/gettyimages-981750034-612x612-zoom.jpg"
   name: Carolyn Wispe Burns
   title: Controller
   email: carolyn@three6ixty.net
   phone: "(310) 204-3500 x302"
-  bio: Carolyn Wispe Burns is three6ixty’s Controller and has been with the firm since
+  bio_text: Carolyn Wispe Burns is three6ixty’s Controller and has been with the firm since
     2014.
 Carol has had a bookkeeping practice for over 30 years in the Culver City community and has enjoyed working with Dana to achieve the company’s dynamic growth.
     She aligns with the other UCLA Bruins in the office and also studied accounting